AbhishekYadav-01/Smart-Cab-Allocation-System-for-Efficient-Trip-Planning/README.md

 3. Open the project in your preferred code editor.

+4. To run the project locally, you need to serve it using a local web server.
+If you have Python installed, you can use the following commands:

+    - For Python 3.x:

+        ```bash
+        python -m http.server 8000
+        ```

+    - For Python 2.x:

+        ```bash
+        python -m SimpleHTTPServer 8000
+        ```

-4. Open `index.html` in a web browser to start using the application.
+5. Open your web browser and navigate to `http://localhost:8000` to view the application.

 ## Usage